-Instituting the Venture Studio Model at Your University
+Using the Venture Studio Model at Your University: A Guide

 It's not just leading corporations embracing the venture studio model today.